nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 * For example, to fetch a token from keycloak realm, say myorg, the token endpoint would be "http://localhost:8080/realms/myorg/protocol/openid-connect/token"
 * A POST request should be made to the token_endpoint URL to get the access token.
 The POST request body should contain the client ID, client secret, grant type (client_credentials) and scope (optional)
 * An example request to fetch access token from OAuth server can be

 ```
 POST http://localhost:8080/realms/myorg/protocol/openid-connect/token
 Content-Type:  application/x-www-form-urlencoded

 grant_type=client_credentials&client_id=test_api_client&client_secret=zoRdC3erP6p9fci6FgzStDiRlMHkupw6&scope=test_api_access
 ```
+* The response would be a JSON that contains the access token as sh

 ## References